Don’t Wait Too Long Chords | Madeleine Peyroux Guitar Lesson

 Don’t Wait Too Long Chord Chart | PDF + iReal Pro

-This chord chart was created using iReal Pro, here’s a link to that file: Don’t Wait Too Long iReal Pro.
+This chord chart was created using iReal Pro, here’s a link to that file: Don’t Wait Too Long chord chart iReal Pro.
 Using this and the iRealPro app, you can change the key.

-When you solo in this style, it is essential to swap mode and arpeggio for every chord.
-To do this, you must think in chord numbers as you employ arpeggios and modal scales.
+When soloing in this style, it’s essential to switch between modes and arpeggios for each chord.
+To do this effectively, you need to think in chord numbers as you apply arpeggios and modal scales.

-The bridge section uses the cycle of 4th as it moves: IV – IIIx – VI – IIx – V7sus4 – I. This is perfect for practising modal scales. like this:
+The bridge section follows the cycle of fourths, moving through IV – IIIx – VI – IIx – V7sus4 – I—an ideal framework for practising modal scales:

 | G (Lydian) | F#7 (Phrygian Dom) Bm7 (Aeolian) |